MilenaLavanchy/elenagjevukaj.github.io/about.md

 I like
 * exploring the diversity of functional areas, thus,  fostering a higher degree of technical and functional versatility, while refining a sense of relationship.
-* comparing, contrasting, and combining creative ideas to to develop insights and alternative possibilities
+* comparing, contrasting, and combining creative ideas to develop insights and alternative possibilities

+My main areas of expertise include UX/UI Design and Application Development, Application Support, Requirement management, Client Support and Problem Solving.

+Also I am particularly interested in development of my public speaking skills at Toastmasters.

 <img src="https://milenalavanchy.github.io/assets/images/giphy.gif">